John Cuneo (illustrator): Books

 In 2004, Steven Guarnaccia, who was head of the illustration department at Parsons, recommended Cuneo's sketchbooks to Fantagraphics.
 Editor Eric Reynolds got in touch to discuss compiling some of the sketchbook work into a book.
 Robert Festino, who Cuneo had worked with at Entertainment Weekly, put together a dummy of a book during his off-hours at the Entertainment Weekly offices.
 The mockup was sent to Fantagraphics and co-publisher Kim Thompson went ahead with plans to publish nEuROTIC.
 The cover illustration chosen for the book had previously won a gold medal from the Society of Illustrators, and the book was released in 2007, designed and art directed by Robert Festino.

 Ten years after nEuROTIC, Gary Groth, publisher at Fantagraphics, suggested a sequel to Cuneo.
 While nEuRoTIC had been drawn almost entirely using a Rapidograph, the pieces in the new collection for Not Waving But Drawing were created using a Uni-ball roller pen or a Micron pen.
 The book was released in 2017.

-In 2017, Cuneo illustrated the book Who's Rich?, authored by Michael Schaub, published By Random House.
+In 2017, Cuneo illustrated the book Who Is Rich?, authored by Matthew Klam, published By Random House.

 Fantagraphics published Cuneo's third collection of sketchbook drawings in 2021.
 Coping Skills was described by New Yorker art editor Françoise Mouly as "scabrous and depraved" in nature.